 A student employee, who feels she/he has been a victim of discrimination or sexual harassment, may file a complaint through the SEO.

-For the purpose of on-campus employment, an eligible student is defined as one who has been matriculated into a degree program at RIT and is taking at least twelve (12) credit hours of course work per semester.
+For the purpose of on-campus employment, an eligible student is defined as one who has been matriculated into a degree program at RIT and is taking at least twelve (12) credit hours of course work per semester as an undergraduate student and nine (9) credit hours of course work per semester as a graduate student.

 A student taking less than twelve credit hours, but at least three credit hours, may be permitted to work on-campus if he/she has been matriculated and enrolled full-time in the previous semester and is registered full-time for the following semester or intersession or has written documentation from the academic department of study that the student will return to full-time status in the next semester.
 In addition, students who are required to take less than twelve credits in order to complete the requirements for their degree, and who expect to graduate at the end of the semester, may be permitted to work until the end of that semester.